 For example, exercising and eating a healthy diet can help keep our cells healthy and prevent some of the DNA damage that occurs with age.

-So even though we can't turn back the clock, we can take steps to protect our cells and prolong our healthspan.
+So even though you can't turn back the clock, you can take steps to protect your cells and prolong your healthspan.

 NAD+ is produced by our cells as part of our metabolism.
 In order to make NAD+, cells use a process called the NAD salvage pathway.
 This pathway involves taking NADH that has been used by the cell and recycling it back into NAD+.

 NADH is recycled back into NAD+ through a series of reactions that involve enzymes.
-These reactions convert NADH back into NAD+, which can then be used again by the cell.
+These reactions convert NADH back into NAD+, which the cell can then use again.

 The NAD salvage pathway is an important part of metabolism, and it helps to keep NAD+ levels high so that cells can function properly.

-However, NMN supplementation has been shown to reverse some of the age-related changes in NAD+ levels and improve health in animal studies.
+However, NMN supplementation has been shown to reverse some of the age-related changes in NAD+ levels and improve health in animal studies (R).

 Numerous studies have shown that NAD+ levels are reduced in conditions of disturbed nutrient intake, such as obesity and aging.